DJinnzNathan/denade-deepl-translate/readme.txt

 == Changelog ==

-= 0.1.7 =
+= 0.1.8-beta =
-*Released: 18.10.2020
+*Released: 20.10.2020
-* Added legal notices for WordPress
-* Updated Readme
+* Add translatable link name on hover with used service